swup/docs/src/docs/lifecycle/hooks.md

 ## List of hooks {#list}

-The following hooks are exposed by swup and can be accessed as such:
+The following hooks are exposed by swup and can be listened to.
+Refer to the [lifecycle diagram](/lifecycle/#lifecycle-diagram) for a visual overview of when the most important hooks are called.

 <div class="events-table" data-table-with-anchor-links>